MARCHING BAND – “SO MUCH IMAGINE” OUT JAN 21, 2014!

 For more information please contact Urband & Lazar Music:

 “So Much Imagine” is a new album from Marching Band.
 It’s being put out by the band themselves together with Urband & Lazar Recordings and &records.
 Here are a few thoughts from Erik Sunbring and Jacob Lind of Marching Band:

 About our sound

 With two full lengths under our belts, we’re sounding a bit older but also a bit rawer.
 The worst youthful enthusiasm is gone and instead there is a new honesty.
 Can you really make Good Pop Music during the last gasping years of your 20’s?
 We think so.
 While recording we didn’t have a fixed sound in mind, but instead we’ve had time to try out what sounds we actually like in the studio.
-But one thing we’ve consciously been avoiding is big reverbs which we think is a bit overused at the moment, and will sound early 2010’s (in a very bad way) very soon.
+But one thing we’ve consciously been avoiding are big reverbs, which we think are a bit overused at the moment, and will sound early 2010’s (in a very bad way) very soon.

 About producing it on our own